rust-basel/fullstack-rust-workshop/src/displaying_a_list.md

 }
 ```
 The `use_resource` is one of `Dioxus` [hooks](https://dioxuslabs.com/learn/0.5/reference/hooks).
 Hooks help you to have stateful functionality in your components.
-`use_resource` especially let's you run async closures and returns you a result.
+`use_resource` especially lets you run async closures and return a result.
 In this case we `match` the result
 of the close.
 On the first render, there will be no data available.
 So matching will result in a `None`.
 The component will be re-rendered,
 once the future is finished and the result will be `Some(...)`thing.